srimanchiru/PDPlatformEngineerProject/README.md

-Step1: Create the Cloudformation Stack using AWS CLI and use the input CFT template PDPlatformEngineerProject/pdplatformengineer.yaml
+Step1: Create the Cloudformation Stack using AWS CLI and use the input CF template PDPlatformEngineerProject/pdplatformengineer.yaml

-Step2: Copy the PDPlatformEngineerProject/NewsletterUI/ code into S3 bucket
+Step2: Copy the PDPlatformEngineerProject/NewsletterUI/ code into Created S3 bucket from above CFT

 TEST URL: http://newletter-subscription-app.s3-website.us-east-2.amazonaws.com/